imagej/imagej.github.io/_pages/plugins/3d-objects-counter.md

     -   Centroids' map;
     -   Centres of masses' map.

-As ImageJ's “Analyze Particles” function, 3D-OC also has a “redirect to” option, allowing one image to be taken as a mask to quantify intensity related parameters on a second image.
+As ImageJ's "Analyze Particles" function, 3D-OC also has a "redirect to" option, allowing one image to be taken as a mask to quantify intensity related parameters on a second image.

 Plugin's manual
 ---------------